ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 We can modify `Amount` to use, for example, a Rust implementation of decimal numbers.
 We *only* need to change the code for `Amount` because the rest of the code simply uses `Amount`.

-Possibly best of all, any new code we write using our types transparently uses all the type validations built into those types.
+Possibly best of all, any new code we write using custom types transparently uses all the type validations built into those types.
 If we add more validations, they automatically propagate to each site where those types are used.